 vf = Number of visits per days since the first visit

-- A new visitor had 3 contacts since the first visit 6 days ago; the momentum will be 50.
+- A new visitor had 3 contacts since the first visit 6 days ago; their momentum is 50.

-- An inactive visitor had 0 contacts in last 7 days and has 0.12 visits per day since the first visit; the momentum will be 0.
+- An inactive visitor had 0 contacts in last 7 days and has 0.12 visits per day since the first visit; their momentum equals 0.

-- A visitor with decreased momentum has 2 visits per day since first visit and 1 visit per day over the last 7 days; the momentum will be: (1 / 2) * 50 = 25.
+- A visitor with decreased momentum has 2 visits per day since first visit and 1 visit per day over the last 7 days; their momentum is: (1 / 2) * 50 = 25.